tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 ## Send State
 - application and high-level infrastructure code use their infrastructure dependencies to send data to external systems.
 They need a way of checking that the data was sent.
-- For infrastructure methods that send data and provide a way to observe that data was sent, use domain-oriented observability (https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
+- For infrastructure methods that send data and provide a way to observe that data was sent, use [domain-oriented observability](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
 Prefer using observer patterns like Send Events.
 - If you need more than one send result or can't store the transmitted data, use "Send Events" To test code that uses infrastructure to get data, use Configurable Responses.
 To test code that responds to infrastructure events uses "Behavior Simulation.".

 ## Send Events